Table of Contents

 It’s Not A Cure It’s A Treatment

 The one thing that pet owners need to understand this type of treatment is that it is not a cure.
 If you are concerned about your dog developing arthritis or if they already have, then this is a treatment that will need to be continued for the life of the dog.
 Fortunately, it’s a supplement and with the exception of a dog who has allergic reactions to shellfish, then dogs who have no allergic reaction should be able to take the supplement for their life without any difficulties.
-The only other exception to this would be if the dog has diabetes and then the pet owners should speak with a veterinarian before giving their dog this supplement.
+The only other exception to this would be if the dog has diabetes and then the pet owners should speak with a veterinarian before giving their dog this supplement or any recommended dog foods for diabetic dogs.

 If you liked this review, please rate below.